Keyj33k/WScan/README.md

 </div>

 ## What WScan Will Scan For
-- server details like ipv4/ipv6 addresses, status code and the HTTP header<br>
+- server details like ipv4/ipv6 addresses, status code, the HTTP header and whois lookup<br>
 - all links with the associated status codes<br>
 - ipv4 data like country, region, city, lat, lon, timezone etc.<br>
 - optional port scanning config with service detection<br>
 - scan target server for subdomains

 ## :rocket: Getting Started: